Knotless Box Braids: The Tension-Free Alternative to Traditional Box BraidsFebruary 03, 2022

 Box braids are a staple style for naturalistas everywhere, offering versatility, length and perhaps, most importantly, the ability to protect your ends and give your hair a break from manipulation and styling.
-There are drawbacks to this style though — like too-tight installs that can cause headaches and hair loss and too much added hair weighing down your natural strands.
+There are drawbacks to this style though — like too-tight installs that can cause tension headaches and hair loss and too much added hair weighing on your edges.
 Although many of these issues have to do with your stylist and install technique, one way to avoid them altogether is to opt for knotless braids, which give you the look without the downsides.

 Knotless box braids are, as the name implies, knotless.
-Traditional box braids have a knot at the base, and knotless braids create a more natural look, says natural hairstylist Kamilah of @mshairandhumor.
-Not only do they look more like your hair, but knotless box braids also create less tension and don’t hurt after install.
+Traditional box braids have a knot at the base, and knotless braids create a more natural look, says natural hairstylist Kamilah, aka @mshairandhumor.
+Not only do they look more like your hair, but knotless box braids also create less tension and don’t hurt after they’re installed.
 This makes them the ideal style for anyone who wants versatility and to reduce stress on their natural hair.
 Although knotless braids can be done on most hair types, Kamilah cautions against knotless braids for anyone with thinner hair because they expose the scalp more than traditional braids and don’t add the same kind of thickness.

 How Long Do Knotless Braids Last?